-A PhD student who graduated from doctoral school is ready to:
+A doctoral student who graduated from doctoral school is ready to:

-- 1. critically assess the achievements within a given scientific discipline communicate effectively in a field specific/professional area, and to write scientific texts in academic register, [P8S\KK/SzD\K01] - 2. critically evaluate his/her own contribution to the development of a given scientific discipline popularize the effects of his research, knowledge of his/her scientific field and his own research and scientific achievements in the scientific forum, [P8S\KK/SzD\K02] - 3. acknowledge the importance of knowledge in solving cognitive and practical problems able to appear in public, give presentations, papers, take part in debates able to communicate effectively and freely in an international academic environment.
-[P8S\KK/SzD\K03]
+- 1. critically assess the achievements within a given scientific discipline communicate effectively in a field specific/professional area, and to write scientific texts in academic register, [P8S_KK/SzD_K01] - 2. critically evaluate his/her own contribution to the development of a given scientific discipline popularize the effects of his research, knowledge of his/her scientific field and his own research and scientific achievements in the scientific forum, [P8S KK/SzD K02] - 3. acknowledge the importance of knowledge in solving cognitive and practical problems able to appear in public, give presentations, papers, take part in debates able to communicate effectively and freely in an international academic environment.
+[P8S KK/SzD K03]